-This element shall include the metrological requirements with which measuring instruments shall comply during tests and while in service, for example, maximum permissible errors and influence quantities.
+This element shall include the metrological requirements with which measuring instruments shall comply during the controls mentioned in 4.11, for example maximum permissible errors, influence quantities and environmental conditions.
+As far as possible, requirements in this element shall follow the guidance in OIML D 11:2004 General requirements for electronic measuring instruments.